hoffmangroup/peako/README.md

 If you found peaKO useful, please cite:

 Denisko D, Viner C, Hoffman MM.
 Motif elucidation in ChIP-seq datasets with a knockout control.
-BioRxiv <ID> [Preprint].
+BioRxiv 10.1101/721720 [Preprint].
 2019.
-Available from: https://doi.org/<ID>
+Available from: https://doi.org/10.1101/721720